 Simple Techniques for Elevating Your Photography

 Photography was a budding passion of mine when the girls were babies.
-Graham had gotten me my first DSLR camera that I would snap shots of the girls in fall amongst the yellowing aspens, family vacations in the redwoods or on the Oregon coass, a couple of years before ever sowing my first seed as a flower farmer.
+Graham had gotten me my first DSLR camera that I would snap shots of the girls in fall amongst the yellowing aspens, family vacations in the redwoods or on the Oregon coast, a couple of years before ever sowing my first seed as a flower farmer.
 I enjoyed encapsulating the special and ordinary moments alike, as I am sure most of you have.

 From the beginning, I wanted to only show and represent my flower farm’s products that were our own.
 Now, these photos were not many, nor incredible, but they were aunthentic and genuine of where we were at durring that step of our flower farming journey.
 During the late winter months, I photographed seeds and seedlings germinating.
 As we planted the crops, I photographed each phase.
 When the plants came into bloom, I photographed that.
-By the end of the season, I had quite the collection of photos.
+By the end of the season, I had quite a collection of photos.

 Have a Subject